tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 "What are you doing?"

-"I'm purging the field.
+"I'm cursing the field.
 All beings alive or dead will forever feel displaced when they enter here.
-A feeling of unending dread and doom will overcome them, causing madness if they do not leave or are unable to.
-But I have no other choice."
+A feeling of unending dread and doom will overcome them, causing madness if they do not leave or are unable to."
 I reached into my side and threw a handful of salt.
 It landed on the ground as I chanted.
 The winds carrying it into the field, the small white morsels rolling obediently into the darkness.

 "Nothings happening," the detective's word stuck in his mouth as a horrible scream echoed into the night.
 It sounded like two pieces of steel being twisted together.

 "There," I took off after it.
-The jumbled figure of the mannequin fled toward the village.
+The jumbled figure of the mannequin charged out of the field and fled toward the village.

-We followed it through the streets and between alleyways; the villagers screamed and fled when they saw it.
+We followed it through the streets and between alleyways; the villagers screamed and hid when they saw it.
 We barged through home after home as we chased it.
-Until we cornered it at an abandoned building at the edge of town.
+Until we cornered it at an abandoned building on the edge of town.

 "It was supposed to be a mall," the detective told me.
 "But the developers ran out of money."

 We walked quietly into the empty building.
 Shells of stores stood in various degrees of construction.
-Checking a few of the fronts before venturing further inside.
+We checked a few of the empty fronts before venturing deeper inside.

 "You've got to be kidding me," the detective said as we came near the center of the complex.
 There next to the escalators and the fountains was an army of mannequins of all shapes and sizes lined up like terracotta warriors.
 "They must have stashed them all here when the place was being built, and forgot about them when it closed."